Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models: Introduction

 \section{Introduction}

-\paragraph{Problem} A number of recent studies has used Large Language Models (LLMs) to perform \textit{cross-sectional} surveys \textit{in silico}~\cite[e.g.,][]{argyle_out_2023, bisbee_synthetic_2023, durmus_towards_2023}, modeling human-based survey responses by utilizing LLMs.
-While showing great promise, such prompt-based in silico surveys have not been aligned well from a temporal perspective, meaning that LLM training data and survey fieldwork periods typically did not meaningfully overlap in terms of time.
+\paragraph{Problem} Several recent studies have used Large Language Models (LLMs) to perform \textit{cross-sectional} surveys \textit{in silico}~\cite[e.g.,][]{argyle_out_2023, bisbee_synthetic_2023, durmus_towards_2023}, modeling human-based survey responses synthetically.
+While showing great promise, such prompt-based in silico surveys have not been aligned well from a temporal perspective, meaning that LLM training data and survey fieldwork periods (waves) typically did not meaningfully overlap temporally.
 Independently, many studies have investigated affect aggregates from social media data, in particular collective emotions~\cite[e.g.,][]{golder_diurnal_2011, pellert_validating_2022, metzler_collective_2023}.
-However, these methods typically rely on expensively curated dictionaries or on labeled data.
+Research on collective emotions is important as it can provide actionable insights for public health messaging in times of crisis~\cite{lwin_global_2020} and on the social resilience of communities~\cite{garcia_collective_2019}.
+However, these methods don't scale well as they typically rely on expensively curated dictionaries or on labeled training data.